datascienceucsc/environments/README.md

 ## Requirements

-We recommend using [miniconda 3](https://docs.conda.io/en/latest/miniconda.html) instead of the full Anaconda 3 distribution git
 - `conda` 3
+We recommend using [miniconda 3](https://docs.conda.io/en/latest/miniconda.html) instead of the full Anaconda 3 distribution

 ## Use